maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 supported by using `git merge`.
 Rebasing is fine before submitting upstream, but Gitflow involves merging commits between different branches.
 Due to the fact that rebasing rewrites the commit history, merging between branches can lead to commits that have the same content but different hashes.
-This can make merging more confusing than it needs to be and also cause the commit history to be littered with duplicates.
+This can make subsequent, post-rebase merging more confusing than it needs to be and also cause the commit history to be littered with duplicates.
 The primary option for completing a PR should be to merge it in rather than rebase.

 ## Release Cycle Overview